 FAQ’s on Regenerative Medicine and Stem Cell Therapies

-The Colorado Clinic utilizes stem cells to treat various types of conditions and diseases, including those associated with musculoskeletal problems.
-Stem cell therapy is presently in its beginning stages, but even so it has shown very promising results.
+MD Pain utilizes stem cells to improve various types of conditions and diseases, including those associated with musculoskeletal problems.
+Stem cell therapy continues to show promising results for many conditions, including both musculoskeletal and systemic.
 Here are some FAQs focusing on stem cells, including descriptions of different kinds of cells, what they may be used for, and their potential.

 What are stem cells?

 Stem cells are known as the body’s natural repair kit.
 In practical application and experimental trials, stem cells have been found to possess the potential to treat many different health care challenges.
 These include injuries to the musculoskeletal system, wound healing, neurological disorders and injuries, heart problems, cancer, and more.

 What types of stem cells are there?

 Stem cells may be defined by the place from which they are harvested.
 There are four kinds of cells.
 These are adult, perinatal, embryonic, and induced pluripotent.
 MD Pain does NOT use embryonic stem cells, thereby eliminating ethical concerns.